mathisokle/SecureBoot-CA2023-Automatic-Update/README.md

 - Legacy BIOS systems are not supported
 - Systems without Secure Boot enabled are not in scope for this workflow

 If the machine is not running UEFI with Secure Boot enabled, this script is the wrong tool for the job.
-The universe remains cruelly consistent on that point.

 ---